-Once were firmly back on dry land, we tried out all of the beachside adventures, which ended up being the favorite activities for our six-year-old son.
+Once we’re firmly back on dry land, we tried out all the beachside adventures, which ended up being the favorite activities for our six-year-old son.
 The first thing to grab your attention is the 200-foot inflatable “High Tide Water Slide” with its three-story drop.

 Fortunately, the resort had us covered with an assortment of outdoor bars that served frosty adult beverages.
 We sipped on some daiquiris while enjoying the shaded lounge areas and playing the strangely addictive ring-hook game.
 After some more cooling off in the misting fans, we were ready to continue our exploration, including touring the seven different pools that cater to whatever activities you are looking forward to — including an adults-only option.

-One of the best parts is, if you are a local like us, you can take advantage of most of the amenities even if you aren’t staying at the resort overnight.
-Just purchase a Day Pass, which start at $45.
+One of the best parts is, that if you are a local like us, you can take advantage of most of the amenities even if you aren’t staying at the resort overnight.
+Just purchase a Day Pass, which starts at $45.